 |Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 |The board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.
 The board performance review may be carried out internally or, ideally, externally facilitated from time to time.

 The review should identify development or mentoring needs of individual directors or the wider senior management team.
 It is healthy for membership of the board to be periodically refreshed.
 Succession planning is a vital task for boards.
 No member of the board should become indispensable.

 The Company now measures its performance, and therefore inherently the performance of the Board as a unit, against Key Performance Indicators.
-The primary KPI is are absolute equity return on investments.
-Detail will be disclosed in the Annual Report Accounts for 2019, to be published by the end of June 2019.
+The primary KPI is absolute equity return on investments.
+Details intend to be disclosed in the Annual Report Accounts going forward.

-The performance of the executive directors is monitored and regularly reviewed by the non-executive directors.
-Such review considers both the KPIs outlined above and measures such as an annual staff satisfaction survey.
-In 2019, the Board will introduce qualitative performance measurements for the executive directors to ensure that the right degree of focus is applied to the strategic direction as well as the current financial performance of the business.
+The performance of the Executive Directors is monitored and regularly reviewed by the Non-Executive Directors.
+Such review considers both the KPIs outlined above, The Board intends to introduce qualitative performance measurements for the Executive Directors to ensure that the right degree of focus is applied to the strategic direction as well as the current financial performance of the business.

 |Promote a corporate culture that is based on ethical values and behaviours